johnsiilver/boutique/docs/README.md

 ```

 SendMessage takes in the user sending the message, and the text
 message itself.
-It validates the text message is the right size, or returns
-an error (we could have done this validation via Middleware as well).
-It then
-creates a boutique.Action setting the Type to ActSendMessage and the Update
+It creates a boutique.Action setting the Type to ActSendMessage
-to the Message type, which we will use to update our store.
+and the Update to a data.Message, which we will use to update our store.

 Now, we have Actions that describe the changes we want to do, but how do we
 make those changes?